Titus Bramble: Stowmarket Town

 In August 2017, having been without a club for four years, Bramble joined Stowmarket Town, of the Eastern Counties Football League, as a player-coach.

 Coaching career

 Bramble was appointed Under-11 coach at Ipswich Town.
 In November 2014, he said it was a "disgrace" to apply the "Rooney Rule" to English football for compulsory ethnic minority management candidate consideration.

 Personal life

-One of his brothers, Tesfaye Bramble, is a footballer and has represented Montserrat at international level.
+One of his brothers, Tesfaye Bramble, was a footballer and has represented Montserrat at international level.
 The two brothers were arrested on suspicion of rape in September 2010 with Tesfaye being convicted of the offence, and Titus later being released without charge.
 On 28 September 2011, Bramble was temporarily suspended by Sunderland, after having been arrested on allegations of sexual assault and possession of a Class A drug.
 He was cleared of these charges on 31 May 2012.